moonwell-fi/moonwell-contracts-v2/docs/governance/MARKET_ADD.md

 Integration tests can be created which ensure the proposal is working as expected.
 The integration tests must inherit from [PostProposalCheck](../../test/integration/PostProposalCheck.sol).
-This contract will execute the new mip-bxx as xx corresponds to the greatest MIP number in the `proposals/mips` folder.
+This contract will execute the new mip-[b or m]xx as xx corresponds to the greatest MIP number in the `proposals/mips` folder.

 Copy the [HundredFinanceExploit](./test/unit/HundredFinanceExploit.t.sol)
 example file, and replicate the structure where the PostProposalCheck contract